tinmarD/micMac/docs/_build/html/_sources/getting_started/about_micmac.rst.txt

 ============

 - Ability to switch between global visualization of many channels or precise visualization
-- Multiple windows possibility (useful with multiple screens).
+- Multiple windows possibility (useful with multiple screens) - Not fully tested -
 - Ability to observe multiple signals simultaneously.
 - Marker system to quickly jump to events of interest.